 Who buys an Immediate Annuity and are there restrictions on who can buy one?

 Typically immediate annuities are purchased by individuals at or near retirement age in order to supplement other sources of retirement income such as a 401(k), company pension, or social security.
 Companies typically have maximum age limits usually requiring the purchaser to be younger than 85-90 years old.
 Some companies might also have minimum age limits.
 There also might be a minimum investment required, such as $10,000.
+Some companies who offer annuities only allow members of a particular group or organization to purchase annuities from them.

 How much of my savings should I devote to an income annuity?